Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Identification of the absorption processes in silver periodic absorbers

 The presence of two surface modes whose transverse wave-number is quite close, with one mode that is more lossy than the other, is typical for thin films supporting surface waves \cite{Sarid1981, Inagaki1985}.
-Each interface between the wire medium and the air is supporting a surface mode with an associated penetration depth of the field that is bigger than the actual thickness of the layer.
+Each interface between the structure and the air is supporting a surface mode with an associated penetration depth of the field that is bigger than the actual thickness of the layer.
 Since the fields of the two surface modes are overlapping, an hybridization of the modes occurs.
-On one hand, the symmetric coupling of the two surface waves corresponds to a mode for which the field inside the wire medium is increased (constructive interference within the wire medium).
-Therefore, the corresponding modes will be characterized by a higher transverse wavenumber and higher losses (peak 4).
-On the other hand, the antisymmetric coupling of the surface waves corresponds to a mode for which the fields inside the wire medium are low (destructive interferences within the wire medium), resulting in a lower transverse wavenumber and lower losses (peak 2).
+On one hand, the symmetric coupling of the two surface waves corresponds to a mode for which the field inside the slab is increased (constructive interferences).
+Therefore, the corresponding modes will be characterized by a higher transverse wavenumber and higher losses (peaks 5 and 6).
+On the other hand, the antisymmetric coupling of the surface waves corresponds to a mode for which the fields inside the slab are low (destructive interferences), resulting in a lower transverse wavenumber and lower losses (peaks 2 and 3).

 A quantitative analysis of these modes can be performed considering that each peak correspond to a Lorentzian curve.
 By determining the position and width of the Lorentzian curve, the wave number associated to the modes can be found and are displayed in Table \ref{tab:peak_param}.
 Comparing the wavenumber obtained in that way with the theoretical wave number of the surface plasmon of the silver slab \cite{SPP}, it can be seen that the agreement is very good ($1.06-0.0023j$ vs. $1.06-0.0022j$).